status-im/specs/status-secure-transport-spec.md

 The initial key exchange flow is described in [section 3 of the X3DH protocol](https://signal.org/docs/specifications/x3dh/#sending-the-initial-message), with some additional context:
 - The users' identity keys $IK_A$ and $IK_B$ correspond to their respective Status chat public keys;
 - Since it is not possible to guarantee that a prekey will be used only once in a decentralized world, the one-time prekey $OPK_B$ is not used in this scenario;
-- Bundles are not sent to a centralized server, but instead served in a decentralized way as described in [section 2.3](#23-Bundle-retrieval).
+- Bundles are not sent to a centralized server, but instead served in a decentralized way as described in [bundle retrieval](#bundle-retrieval).

 Bob's prekey bundle is retrieved by Alice, however it is not specific to Alice.
 It contains: